singhpoo/singhpoo.github.io/README.md

 ---
 ### Recent Projects with LLMs

+### LLM Gateway
+Currently working on building an open-source custom **AI gateway** that integrated OpenAI, Anthropic's Claude, and Google's Gemini models.
+This project focuses on effective cost management while implementing fallback mechanisms and caching strategies, streamlining AI integrations for developers and businesses.

 ### MIDI generator
 Built an app that allows users to compose multi-track midi music using advanced Language Models (LLMs).
 Utilizing **TypeScript** and deploying it on **Vercel**, I created a platform where anyone can easily turn their ideas into musical compositions.